kontent-ai/gatsby-packages/README.md

   ```

 1. Run `gatsby develop` and data from Kentico Kontent are provided in Gatsby GraphQL model.
-All Kentico Kontent content element values reside inside of the `elements` property of `KontentItem` nodes.
+All Kentico Kontent content element values reside inside of the `elements` property of `kontent_item` nodes.

 ### C) Scaffold your project using the Gatsby Kentico Kontent starter site